tomaszzason/gest-visualisation/README.md

 ## Features

 - Show mean temperatures for all forecasts by city and date.
+(00, 06, 12, 18)  - corresponding to the four forecasts published each day, every six hours.
 - Compare mean temperatures by forecast and city.

+## TODO
+1. Automate grib processing using job
+2. New chart - compare forecasts using BarChart
+3. Heating Degree Days (HDD) calculation